Schomburgk's deer: Extinction

 The species was listed as extinct in the 2006 IUCN Red List of Threatened Species, however some scientists consider this species to still be extant.

 Evidence for the continued survival of the Schomburgk's deer came in February of 1991 when Laurent Chazée, an agronomist with the United Nations, photographed a set of antlers on display in a Chinese medicine shop, located in the Phongsali province of Laos.
 Given the antlers' unique, basket-like shape, Chazée identified them as belonging to a Schomburgk's deer, and further analysis of the antlers through Chazée's photos showed they had come from a recently killed animal.

 Only one mounted specimen is known to exist, which currently resides in the Muséum national d'Histoire naturelle in Paris, France, after living in a zoo there until 1868.

+The species is one of the original eight species to be introduced into the Reserved wild animals of Thailand list in 1960, and it is the only one to have already went extinct.
+The species' inclusion is meant to prohibit the possession or trading of its remains.